 Keep on reading.
 Here’s the list.

-1. Unsplash – Great for Free HD photos
+1. Unsplash – Great for Free HD Photos

 Easily search by the desired keyword, sort, and filter images by color, and orientation.
 You can also scroll through different categories to discover relevant images for your blog posts, social media, or even emails.

 Unsplash also welcomes every photographer (if you want to contribute).
 You can sign-in anywhere, on any device; iPhone, iPad, Android, Mac, or Windows.
+This treasure deserves to be on out list of best blogging apps.

-2. Canva – Cool graphic design tool
+2. Canva – Cool Graphic Design Tool

-3. Google Docs – Extremely useful for writing and editing
+3. Google Docs – Extremely Useful for Writing and Editing

-4. Buffer – Useful for managing social media accounts
+4. Buffer – Useful for Managing Social Media Accounts

 On this app, you can set the schedule for posts on Facebook, Instagram, Twitter, LinkedIn, Pinterest, or nearly anywhere you want, in one click.
 Plus, you can also make a team of 2 people to manage, which is nice if you hire someone to do your blog’s social media.

-Buffer’s free account allows you to manage one Facebook, Twitter, and LinkedIn profile with up to 10 updates.
+This is one of the best blog apps where free account allows you to manage one Facebook, Twitter, and LinkedIn profile with up to 10 updates.
 Pay $10 monthly to manage 12 social profiles at once.

 A simple, easy-to-use dashboard provides all customizing options to enhance your website however you want.
 WP is free for all and can be used to make any website, for anything.
 There are dozens of free resources on the web, all about helping you learn WordPress.

 If you’re blogging on a hosted platform like Blogger or Medium, you can migrate your website to WP to unlock more monetization opportunities and freedom of customizing your website with thousands of free plugins and themes.
+With so many blogging apps available, WordPress stands out for its flexibility.

-6. Notion – Great for staying organized
+6. Notion – Great for Staying Organized

-7. Google Analytics – Useful for web traffic analysis
+7. Google Analytics – Useful for Web Traffic Analysis

 There may be a small learning curve, but, by properly using this tool, you can improve Google ranking, engage your audience better, and get more sales through your blog.
 Google Analytics is free for small businesses and bloggers – pay if you need more exclusive features.
+This is one of the best blog apps to use daily!

 8. BeFunky – Allows Effortlessly Editing Photos